Grumman E-2 Hawkeye: E-2D Advanced Hawkeye

 The first E-2D with aerial refueling capability was delivered in September 2019.

 Deliveries of initial-production E-2Ds began in 2010.
-On 4 February 2010, the first production E-2D Advanced, dubbed "Delta One", conducted the D model's first carrier landing aboard USS Harry S. Truman as a part of carrier suitability testing.
-On 27 September 2011, an E-2D was successfully launched by the prototype Electromagnetic Aircraft Launch System (EMALS) at Naval Air Engineering Station Lakehurst.
-On 12 February 2013, the Office of the Secretary of Defense approved the E-2D to enter full-rate production.
+In February 2010, the first production E-2D Advanced, dubbed "Delta One", conducted the D model's first carrier landing aboard USS Harry S. Truman as a part of carrier suitability testing.
+In September 2011, an E-2D was successfully launched by the prototype Electromagnetic Aircraft Launch System (EMALS) at Naval Air Engineering Station Lakehurst.

+In February 2013, the Office of the Secretary of Defense approved the E-2D to enter full-rate production.
 The Navy planned for an initial operational capability by 2015.
 In June 2013, the 10th E-2D was delivered to the Navy, with an additional 10 aircraft in various stages of manufacturing and predelivery flight testing.
-On 18 July 2013, Northrop Grumman was awarded a $113.7 million contract for five full-rate production Lot 2 E-2D Advanced Hawkeye aircraft.
-On 13 August 2013, Northrop Grumman was awarded a $617 million contract for five E-2Ds until full-rate production Lot 1.
-On 30 June 2014, Northrop Grumman was awarded a $3.6 billion contract to supply 25 more E-2D, for a total contracted number of 50 aircraft; 13 E-2D models had been delivered by that time.
+In July 2013, Northrop Grumman was awarded a $113.7 million contract for five full-rate production Lot 2 E-2D Advanced Hawkeye aircraft.

+In August 2013, Northrop Grumman was awarded a $617 million contract for five E-2Ds until full-rate production Lot 1.
+In June 2014, Northrop Grumman was awarded a $3.6 billion contract to supply 25 more E-2D, for a total contracted number of 50 aircraft.
+13 E-2D models had been delivered by that time.
 In December 2016, an E-2D flew for the first time with an aerial refueling capability.
 This feature allows the aircraft to double its time on station to five hours and increase total mission time from four to seven hours.
 The refueling modification began with the 46th plane (out of 75 planned) for delivery in late 2020, costing an additional $2 million per aircraft.
 The Navy plans to retrofit the feature on all previous Hawkeyes for $6 million per plane.